Christopher McQuarrie: Upcoming projects

-Initially hesitant to return to the franchise, McQuarrie finalized a deal to write and direct Mission: Impossible – Dead Reckoning Part One and Mission: Impossible – Dead Reckoning Part Two in January 2019, which are scheduled for release on July 14, 2023, and June 28, 2024, respectively.

 In February 2011, McQuarrie was hired by Skydance Media to write and produce a feature film adaptation of the 1970s animated television series Star Blazers (itself an adaptation of anime Space Battleship Yamato).
 In 2013, he was selected to direct the project, with Zach Dean being hired to write a new draft of the script in 2017.
 McQuarrie has also signed on to direct thrillers Ice Station Zebra, based on the 1963 novel and its 1968 film adaptation, Three to Kill, based on the novel by Jean-Patrick Manchette, and The Chameleon, based on a New Yorker article by David Grann about Frédéric Bourdin.

-In August 2022, McQuarrie announced on the Light the Fuse podcast that he was developing a new project with Tom Cruise, to be co-written by Erik Jendresen, which he claimed would be "gnarlier" than the Mission: Impossible films and described as being "something we’ve talked about for a really long time.
-It’s way outside of what you’re used to seeing Tom do."
+In August 2022, McQuarrie announced on the Light the Fuse podcast that he was developing a new project with Tom Cruise, to be co-written by Erik Jendresen, which he claimed would be "gnarlier" than the Mission: Impossible films and described as being "something we've talked about for a really long time.
+It's way outside of what you're used to seeing Tom do."
+A few days later, it was announced he and Cruise were also developing an original musical as a star vehicle for Cruise, as well as eyeing a potential project for Cruise to reprise the role of Les Grossman from Tropic Thunder, though it was unknown if Grossman would receive his own film or be included in the other films.

-Although the Reacher franchise has migrated to TV, McQuarrie and Cruise are continuing to develop a Reacher-like thriller film.
-This may be the same project as the Jendresen project.
+Although the Reacher franchise has migrated to television, McQuarrie and Cruise are continuing to develop a Reacher-like thriller film.

+Personal life

+McQuarrie married producer Heather Neely after she worked as a costume designer on his directorial debut The Way of the Gun (2000).
+The pair now have two daughters.

+McQuarrie served as Victoria Mahoney's mentor at the Sundance Screenwriters Lab.
+He struggles with hearing loss caused by congenital damage in his middle ear, which requires him to wear hearing aids.
+He has difficulties with focus and at one point tried ADHD medication, though he did not pursue it.